Type: Package

 Arguments

-Character vector of file names or paths.
+Character vector of gene symbols.

 Value